jetsetwilly1/Drm.Documentation/readme.md

 All entities are documented by Microsoft [here](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/reference/entitytypes?view=dataverse-latest) enabling you to get to grips with any entity you might need to configure.

-## Contribute to the documentation

-Please feel free to contribute to the documentation.

-The documentation is markdown based and compiled using DocFx.

-Create a branch, make your changes, once the PR is approved an action will be triggered and the documentation updated.